watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

     ![Replica Sets is selected under Workloads in the navigation menu on the left.
 On the right are the Details and Pods boxes.
 Only one API host name, which has a green check mark and is listed as running, appears in the Pods box.](media/image131.png)

-13. From the navigation menu, select Workloads.
+13. From the navigation menu, select **Workloads**.
 From this view, note that there is only one API pod now.

     ![Workloads is selected in the navigation menu on the left.
 On the right are the Deployment, Pods, and Replica Sets boxes.](media/image132.png)